 - This event has passed.

-Sign of the Apocalypse by Arundel humorist John Getchell.
 Friends, neighbors, and passersby from all over the country can’t fail to miss “The Sign’s” constantly changing humor and insight.
-On occasion, Sign of the Apocalypse traffics in the earnest, but at its heart is rooted in a deep-seated desire to express the sarcastic and snort-worthy.
-This, and a love of haiku, pizza, Latin, double entendre, and the worst puns ever crafted is the premise of John Getchell’s book.
+On occasion, The Sign of the Apocalypse (SOTA) traffics in the earnest, but at its heart is rooted in a deep-seated desire to express the sarcastic and snort-worthy.
+This, and a love of haiku, pizza, Latin, double entendre, and the worst puns ever crafted.

 • When attacked by a gang of clowns, go for the juggler